VirtualAgentics/virtualagentics-documents/Phase1/Publish_Agent_Design_Specification.md

 6.3 Configuration Parameters

-PUBLIC_BUCKET_NAME: Name of the S3 bucket (or bucket + path) where published content goes.
+PUBLIC\_BUCKET\_NAME: Name of the S3 bucket (or bucket + path) where published content goes.
 Provided via environment (so that dev and prod can use different buckets). e.g. va-phase1-site-bucket.

-SITE_BASE_URL: If we want to include full URL in events or logs, we might configure the site’s domain or base URL (e.g., https://www.virtualagentics.com/).
+SITE\_BASE\_URL: If we want to include full URL in events or logs, we might configure the site’s domain or base URL (e.g., https://www.virtualagentics.com/).
 Not strictly needed for functionality, but good for constructing the content URL in event notifications or logs.

-CLOUDFRONT_DISTRIBUTION_ID: If using CloudFront, the distribution ID for invalidations could be configured.
+CLOUDFRONT\_DISTRIBUTION\_ID: If using CloudFront, the distribution ID for invalidations could be configured.
 If not set, means we skip invalidation.

-HTML_TEMPLATE: Possibly store an HTML template string or file for wrapping content.
+HTML\_TEMPLATE: Possibly store an HTML template string or file for wrapping content.
 Alternatively, smaller config:

-SITE_NAME or default title to put in <title> if no specific one.
+SITE\_NAME or default title to put in  if no specific one.

-STYLESHEET_URL if linking a CSS in head.
+STYLESHEET\_URL if linking a CSS in head.
 Hardcoded or configured if needed.
 Phase 1 might have a simple inline style or none.

-FILE_NAME_FORMAT: Perhaps a format string or choice (like use_slug = true or pattern such as posts/{slug}.html).
+FILE\_NAME\_FORMAT: Perhaps a format string or choice (like use\_slug = true or pattern such as posts/{slug}.html).
 But we can encode that logic in code for now.
 Not likely to be externally configured in Phase 1 beyond the bucket name and maybe a subfolder name ("posts").
 We could have an env var for subdirectory if wanted.

-MAX_RETRIES: for any retry logic (like 3 by default).
+MAX\_RETRIES: for any retry logic (like 3 by default).
 Could be constant.

-DELETE_DRAFT_AFTER_PUBLISH: boolean flag.
+DELETE\_DRAFT\_AFTER\_PUBLISH: boolean flag.
 If true, after successful publish, the agent would delete the draft file.
 If false, leave it.
 Default false for safety in Phase 1.
 But configurable if we later decide to clear drafts to save space.

 6.4 Resource Utilization Expectations